GokayGulsoy/Rust-Language/README.md

 # Rust-Language
 Repository for Learning the basics of Rust programming language

-`scalar_data_types_and_variables` covers basics of primitive data types and variable declarations
+`scalar_data_types_and_variables` covers the basics of primitive data types and variable declarations

-`compound_data_types` covers basics of tuple and array types, how to define them, how to access elements .etc
+`compound_data_types` covers the basics of tuple and array types, how to define them, how to access elements .etc

+`functions` covers the basics of creating functions, passing parameters, and return values .etc

+`control_flow` covers the basics of control structures(if,else if,else) and repetition structures (loop,while,for)

 Following are some of the useful links for learning Rust programming language